erwinleonardy/Visual-Cryptography/README.md

 1. You would have to install Apache, phpMyAdmin, and MySQL to get the database running.
 * For Windows user:

-⋅⋅⋅Please [click here to install WAMP Server](https://www.google.com) that would handle everything for you.
+Please [click here to install WAMP Server](https://www.google.com) that would handle everything for you.
 There is a [detailed instruction here](https://www.wikihow.com/Install-phpMyAdmin-on-Your-Windows-PC) regarding the installation.

 * For MAC user:

-⋅⋅⋅Apache came pre-installed.
+Apache came pre-installed.
 Do follow the instuctions [here](https://medium.com/@jangid.hitesh2112/install-apache-mysql-php-macos-mojave-10-14-b6b5c00b7de) to get things up and running.

 2. When you managed to get phpMyAdmin running, run the sql script that can be found in the <b>./helper</b> folder.
 Click [here](https://github.com/erwinleonardy/Visual-Cryptography/blob/master/helper/vsignit.sql) to view the file.